mutation-irrelevant/irrelevant/README.md

 ```

 ## Extract experimental data

+Following the Github's large file limitation, the data are distributed in the releases tab.

 ```
 tar bz suites.tar.bz2 # generated using testsuitegenerator.py, killmap.py, and pit.py
 tar bz changes.tar.bz2 # generated using patch.py